SENSUIKAN!

 18 October 1943:

-Off Rabaul, the I-38's lookouts spot enemy aircraft bound for Rabaul.
+Off Rabaul, I-38's lookouts spot enemy aircraft bound for Rabaul.
 She is forced to dive four times.
 Returns to Rabaul.

 20-21 October 1943: